-C. S. Jensen et al. (Eds.): DASFAA 2021, LNCS 12681, pp. 558-574, 2021. https://doi.org/10.1007/978-3-030-73194-6_37 users explore attractive and interesting places, but also gives guidance to locationbased service providers, where to launch advertisements to target customers for marketing.
-Due to the great significance to both of users and businesses, how to use spatio-temporal information effectively, and recommend a limited number of POIs users more likely visit next have been attracting increasing attention in both industry and academia.
+Department of Computer Science and Technology, Ocean University of China, Qingdao 266100, Shandong, China preferences and behaviors.
+Recently, [9] leverages a largescale LBSN simulator to simulate human behaviors and generate synthetic, dense and large-scale LBSN data based on human patterns of life, which provides a good opportunity to understand people's behavior patterns.
+POI recommendation not only helps users explore attractive and interesting places, but also gives guidance to location-based service providers, where to launch advertisements to target customers for marketing.
+Due to the great significance to both users and businesses, how to use spatio-temporal information effectively and to recommend a limited number of POIs users more likely visit next have been attracting increasing attention in both industry and academia.

-In particular, several studies [2, 10, 14, 20, 24] have been conducted to recommend successive POIs for users based on users' spatio-temporal check-in sequence in LBSNs.
-Based on Markov chain model, LORE [24] and NLPMM [2] explore users' successive check-in patterns by considering temporal and spatial information.
-ST-RNN [10] employs RNN to capture the users' sequential check-in behaviors.
-In a follow-up work, STGN [28] carefully designs the time gates and distance gates in LSTM to model users' sequential visiting behaviors by enhancing long short term memory.
-Additionally, some models [1,4] based on Word2Vec [15] framework to capture the preference and mobility pattern of users and the relationship among POIs also achieved decent performance.
-GE [20] uses graph embedding to combine the sequential effect, geographical influence, temporal effect and semantic effect in a unified way for location-based recommendation.
-Recently, SAE-NAD [14] utilizes a self-attentive encoder to differentiate the user preference and a neighbor-aware decoder to incorporate the geographical context information for POI recommendation.
+In particular, several studies [3, 15, 19, 26, 30] have been conducted to recommend successive POIs for users based on users' spatio-temporal check-in sequence in LBSNs.
+Based on Markov chain model, LORE [30] and NLPMM [3] explore users' successive check-in patterns by considering temporal and spatial information.
+ST-RNN [15] employs

+RNN to capture the users' sequential check-in behaviors.
+In a follow-up work, STGN [34] carefully designs the time gates and distance gates in LSTM to model users' sequential visiting behaviors by enhancing long short-term memory.
+Additionally, some models [1, 7] based on Word2Vec [20] framework to capture the preference and mobility pattern of users and the relationship among POIs also achieved decent performance.
+GE [26] uses graph embedding to combine the sequential effect, geographical influence, temporal effect and semantic effect in a unified way for location-based recommendation.
+Recently, SAE-NAD [19] utilizes a self-attentive encoder to differentiate the user preference and a neighboraware decoder to incorporate the geographical context information for POI recommendation.

 However, location-based POI recommendation still faces three major challenges.
-First, data sparsity, unlike the general e-commerce, music and movie recommendation, which can be collected and verified just online, location-based POI recommendation systems usually associate with the POI-entities.
+First, data sparsity, unlike the general e-commerce, music and movie recommendation, which can be collected and verified just online, location-based POI recommendation systems usually associate with the POIentities.
 Only when a user visits a POI-entity, a check-in record is generated.
-Therefore, the checkin records in the POI recommendation task is much sparser.
+Therefore, the check-in records in the POI recommendation task is much sparser.
 This issue has plagued many POI recommendation models based on the collaborative filtering.
 Furthermore, data sparsity problem in check-in data makes it difficult to capture user's sequential pattern, because the check-in sequence is very short or is not continuous in time.
 Second, contextual factors, POI recommendation may be affected by various contextual factors, including social tie influence, geographical influence, temporal context, and so on.
 In fact, social ties are often available in LBSNs, and recently studies show that social networks associated with users are important in POI recommendation task since users are more likely to be influenced by their close friends (Who keeps company with the wolf will learn to howl).
 In this work, we incorporate social ties, check-in time interval, sequential and geographical effect into user-POI interaction graph to joint learn user and POI representations.
 Lastly, dynamic and personalized preferences, users' preferences are changing dynamically over time.
 At different time and circumstances, users may prefer different POIs.
-For example, some users prefer to visit gournet restaurants in the local area, but when they go to a new city, some prefer to visit the cultural landscapes, while some prefer the natural landscapes.
+For example, some users prefer to visit gourmet restaurants in the local area, but when they go to a new city, some prefer to visit the cultural landscapes, while some prefer the natural landscapes.
 Dynamically and accurately capturing this trend has been proved to be essential for personalized POI recommendation task.
 However, effectively modeling the personalized sequential transitions from the sparse check-in data is challenging.